jonnonz1/nz-statute-book/acts/public/1992/defamation-act-1992.md

 (3) In this section publication has the same meaning as in section 46.

 ### 48 Consolidation of actions on application of defendants
-(1) The High Court, on the application of the defendants in any 2 or more proceedings for defamation commenced in that court or in a District Court by the same person in respect of the publication of the same or substantially the same matter, may make an order for the consolidation of those proceedings so that they may be tried together.
+(1) The High Court, on the application of the defendants in any 2 or more proceedings for defamation commenced in that court or in the District Court by the same person in respect of the publication of the same or substantially the same matter, may make an order for the consolidation of those proceedings so that they may be tried together.
 (2) Where any order is made under subsection (1) in respect of any proceedings for defamation, any defendant in any other proceedings for defamation commenced in respect of the same or substantially the same matter shall be entitled, at any time before the trial of the consolidated proceedings, on making a joint application with the defendants in those proceedings, to be joined in common proceedings with those defendants.
 (3) Proceedings that are consolidated under this section shall be tried in the High Court, and shall be tried at such time and place as the High Court may order.
-(4) Where any of the proceedings that are consolidated under this section have been commenced in a District Court, the order consolidating the proceedings shall be deemed to be also an order for their removal into the High Court.
+(4) Where any of the proceedings that are consolidated under this section have been commenced in the District Court, the order consolidating the proceedings shall be deemed to be also an order for their removal into the High Court.
 (5) In any proceedings that have been consolidated under this section, the following provisions shall apply:
   (a) the Judge or jury shall assess in one sum the whole amount of any damages that may be awarded:
   (b) notwithstanding paragraph (a), a separate verdict shall be given for or against each defendant in the same way as if the proceedings consolidated had been tried separately: